scandum/binary_search/README.md

 The most commonly used binary search variant was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.
 Below I'll describe several novel variants with improved performance.
+The most notable variant, the quaternary binary search, executes up to 25% faster on 32 bit integers.

 A source code implementation in C is available licensed under GPL 3 (a less restrictive license may be negotiated) and is bundled with a bench marking routine.
 A graph with performance results is included at the bottom of this page.

 The implementations provide a stable search, meaning that if an array contains multiple duplicates the right most matching element is returned.
 I'll briefly describe each variant below.